Garage Door Replacement Cost: What to Expect in 2026

 When does replacement make more sense than repair?

-Repairs are the right call for single-component failures such as a broken spring ($150 to $350), snapped cable ($100 to $200), or a damaged panel ($250 to $800 per panel).
-Replacement makes more sense when the door is warped or bent beyond cosmetic damage, when the structure is rusted through, when multiple components need repair at once and the total cost approaches half the price of a new door, or when the door is more than 15 to 20 years old and lacks modern insulation or safety features.
+Repairs make sense for single-component failures: a broken spring ($150 to $350), a snapped cable ($100 to $200), or a damaged panel ($250 to $800 per panel).
+Replacement becomes the better call when the door is warped or bent beyond cosmetic damage, when the structure is rusted through, when several components need work at once and the repair total approaches half the price of a new door, or when the door is more than 15 to 20 years old and lacks current insulation or safety features.

 - Spring replacement: $150 to $350 per spring.
 Usually worth repairing.

 - Panel replacement: $250 to $800 per panel.
-Worth it for one or two panels on an otherwise sound door.
+A reasonable choice for one or two panels on an otherwise sound door.

-- Full door replacement: The right call when cumulative repair costs exceed roughly 50 percent of a new door's price.
+- Full replacement: the right call when cumulative repair costs exceed roughly 50 percent of a new door's price, or when the door model has been discontinued and matching panels are not available.

 What is included in a replacement job

-A standard replacement includes removing and disposing of the old door, supplying and installing the new door, attaching the springs and hardware to the new setup, and testing the door operation.
-Labor typically runs $200 to $500 and is often bundled into a total project price.
-Ask your installer to clarify what is and is not included in the quote.
+A standard replacement covers removing and disposing of the old door, supplying and installing the new one, attaching springs and hardware, and testing the operation.
+Labor typically runs $200 to $500 and is often bundled into a single project price.
+Before signing, confirm that disposal of the old door, spring calibration, and opener compatibility testing are included.
+Some contractors list these separately; the quotes can look identical until they are not.

 Bottom line

-Budget $900 to $1,600 for a standard insulated steel replacement on a single-car garage.
-Double that for a double-car door or premium materials.
-Compare at least three itemized quotes, confirm what is included in labor, and ask whether your door manufacturer offers an installation warranty through the dealer.
+Budget $900 to $1,600 for a standard insulated steel replacement on a single-car garage, and roughly double that for a double-car door or premium materials.
+Get at least three itemized quotes, confirm what the labor fee covers, and ask whether the manufacturer offers an installation warranty through the dealer.
 A licensed installer is worth it for safety and code compliance.

 Get real garage door installation quotes